mwhipple/mwhipple.github.io/programming_languages.md

 My practical approach to try to avoid some of this waste is to adopt something like Lisp as my preferred application programming language.
-I\'d been considering different options for a bit and was generally strongly drawn to a language that offered some level of [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity "Homoiconicity - Wikipedia"){atime="2024-04-06"}
+I'd been considering different options for a bit and was generally strongly drawn to a language that offered some level of [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity "Homoiconicity - Wikipedia"){atime="2024-04-06"}
 (for basic desires such as more natural encoding of data structures and